ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 ﻿# Adonis Queue Pro
 Adonis queue pro is a worker-based queue library for [AdonisJS](https://github.com/adonisjs/adonis-framework), it is backed by [Kue](https://github.com/Automattic/kue) and [Kue-Scheduler](https://github.com/lykmapipo/kue-scheduler).

-**There have been a few breaking API changes since v1 (supporting adonis v3.2), please read the doc carefully!**
+**There has been a few breaking API changes since v1 (which supports adonis v3.2), please read the doc carefully!**

 ## Features
   - Ace commands for generating jobs and start workers